yodebu/peripheral_brain/readme.md

 - **index.html** - The site's homepage.
 - **readme.md** - This file.

-### clean-templates/
+### assets/

-This is a folder to place the original material used to create the site that might be useful later.
+This is a folder to place the assets used to create the site that might be useful later.

-- **clean-templates/ipython_nb_css_raw.css** - The original css file used to style ipython notebooks.
+- **assets/clean-templates/ipython_nb_css_raw.css** - The original css file used to style ipython notebooks.
 This is kept around just in case as reference.
-- **clean-templates/main-template-bare-bones.html** - The bare bones html5 template with incredible notes.
+- **cassets/clean-templates/main-template-bare-bones.html** - The bare bones html5 template with incredible notes.
-- **clean-templates/main-template-no-comments.html** - The bare bones html5 template with no notes.
+- **assets/clean-templates/main-template-no-comments.html** - The bare bones html5 template with no notes.

+- **html/nb_to_html_all.command** - A script for converting all .pynb files in the current directory into their basic template.
+- **html/nb_to_html_single.command** - A script for converting a single .pynb file into its basic template.

+- **template.partial** - A partial file containing the header and footer used to wrap the ipython notebooks.

 ### css/